Playa Del Carmen Beach Erosion Hits Hard

 A father and son try to navigate the rocky beach since all the sand is gone.
 This photo is looking north from near 4th Street.

 Looking north from about half way between 4th Street and 6th Street you can see the rocky shores of Playa Del Carmen.
 Most of the beach from 4th Street to 10th Street is rocky now.

 What used to be covered by sand is now exposed rock.
 This is just north of 6th Street by the old Fusion Bar.
 So much for running into the ocean for a swim.
 As you see, no one is in the water swimming here.

 A narrow beach indeed!
 This is just by the lighthouse in the middle of Playa Del Carmen.
 Zenzi Beach Club is just ahead where chairs and people walking fight for the remaining space on the beach.

-In front of the Blue Parrot on 12th Street they have resorted to adding rocks to protect the remaining palm trees and their buildings from getting washed under.
+In front of 12th Street they have resorted to adding rocks to protect the remaining palm trees and their buildings from getting washed under.